Tarzan's New York Adventure: Critical reception

-Film critic Theodore Strauss at The New York Times said the change of outfit did nothing to change the obvious.
+Film critic Theodore Strauss of The New York Times said the change of outfit did nothing to change the obvious.
 "With an African yodel and a tailor-made suit, our old jungle friend is back in Tarzan's New York Adventure, currently chilling the veins of reviewers and 12-year-olds at the Capitol.
 Although we're not quite certain that the small-fry approved of Tarzan's temporary conversion to decidedly dapper duds of the sort more commonly seen at the corner of Hollywood and Vine, he probably will be forgiven.
 In Tarzan's case, clothes do not make the man".

-In a recent appraisal of Tarzan's New York Adventure, Leonard Maltin noted some redeeming factors; "... an amusing entry.
+In a recent appraisal of Tarzan's New York Adventure, Leonard Maltin noted some redeeming factors, calling the film "... an amusing entry.
 Tarzan's first encounter with indoor plumbing is truly memorable".

 The film review aggregator website Rotten Tomatoes reports an approval rating of 100%, based on five reviews, with the film receiving a rating average of 7/10.